-I love this German Gluten Free Bread by ElaVegan.
-It’s one of my favorites!
+This is one of my favorite gluten free breads!
 I weigh everything out as recommended and it turns out perfect every time.
 I also have made pizza with the dough and was delighted with the results.
-This recipe has been copied with minor changes.
+This recipe has been copied from German Gluten Free Bread by ElaVegan.
 For convenience I included both metric and imperial measurements.

 - 100 g/3.6 oz (¾ heaping cup) buckwheat flour (do not substitute)